newrelic/nr-ngo-validation-serverless/README.md

 # NewRelic.org 'For Good' NGO Validation Service [build badges go here when available]

-The Observability for Good Validation Service is responsible for checking the eligibility of any NGO using TechSoup's API.
-Additionally, it saves validation request costs by storing the history of all validated NGOs in database indexed by AccountID.
+The 'For Good' Validation Service is designed to check the program eligibility of any NGO using TechSoup's API.
+Additionally, it saves money validation request costs by storing the history of all validated NGOs in database indexed by AccountID.

 ## Installation